 Similar to the energy sector, the materials sector is highly correlated to the price of commodities.
 Whereas energy stocks are sensitive to the price of energy resources, materials stocks are sensitive to the price of metals such as gold, copper, and steel.
 This sector tends to be a strong performer at the beginning of an economic recovery, in part because its financial performance tends to be more economically sensitive.
 Basic materials companies may weaken as the business cycle progresses from sharp recovery to stable expansion.

-The industrials sector is predominantly comprised of companies involved in the manufacturing and distribution of capital goods, transportation services, or the provision of commercial services and supplies.
+The industrials sector is mostly made up of companies involved in the manufacturing and distribution of capital goods, transportation services, or the provision of commercial services and supplies.
 Accordingly, the sector contains businesses that range from defense contractors to airlines and construction firms.

 This sector generally performs well during the early phases of the business cycle, since it is thought to be more economically sensitive than other, more defensive sectors.

 The consumer discretionary sector contains industries that tend to be very sensitive to economic cycles.
-It is organized into two segments: manufacturing and services.
-Between these two segments, the sector contains businesses ranging from hotels, restaurants, and leisure facilities, to automotive manufacturing, household durable goods, and textile manufacturing.
+It is organized into 2 segments: manufacturing and services.
+Between these 2 segments, the sector contains businesses ranging from hotels, restaurants, and leisure facilities, to automotive manufacturing, household durable goods, and textile manufacturing.

 These companies tend to perform well early on in a recovery, since they are sensitive to interest rates and consumer spending.
 Conversely, they tend to lag the broader market during times of economic slowdown as consumers begin delaying large purchases.